 To be fair, it isn’t all western Christianity.
 It’s American Christianity where the age of the earth has become almost a litmus test in some circles for belief in God.
 But is it a good litmus test?
 Does the Bible speak to the age of the universe?

-He is quick to admit, and I think we should also, that there is no evidence for that, though.
-We would have to assume God changed all the laws of physics with no evidence to suggest it’s true, other than our assertion.
+To believe in a young earth, we would have to assume God changed all the laws of physics since the universe was created with no evidence to suggest it’s true, other than our bare assertion.

-But, is it a good assumption when it comes to anything beyond the natural world?
-Maybe not.
 The scientific method is rigged toward natural results.
 After all, science is the study of the natural world; it doesn’t purport to be the study of anything else.

 Some Christians assume that nothing is true unless the Bible says so.
 That has also proven to be a reliable assumption for spiritual things – people who have trusted the Bible in this way have not been disappointed in the richness of life and connection with God that it produces.

 But, is it a good assumption when it comes to natural things?
-Probably not.

 The Bible, obviously, is geared toward spiritual, transcendent things.
 Jesus said “my kingdom is not of this world”.
 Should we rely on the Bible, then, as a text that drives science (which is the study of the natural world)?

 We could ask the same question in reverse.
 Should we rely on the science, which is rigged for natural answers, to drive our understanding of spiritual things?
+This is the tension we find at the heart of the old earth/young earth controversy.

-- general term for time;
+• a general term for time;

-- point of time;
+• a point of time;

-- sunrise to sunset;
+• the period from sunrise to sunset;

-- sunset to next sunset;
+• the period from sunset to the next sunset;

-- a year (in the plural);
+• a year (in the plural);

-- time period of unspecified length; and
+• a time period of unspecified length; and

-- a long, but finite span of time (age, epoch or season).
+• a long, but finite span of time (age, epoch or season).

 Fingers have nails but they don’t have nails (sharp, thin metal spikes).
 A bolt is a metal fastener, but a bolt can also be lightning moving through the atmosphere.
 A draft might be a current of air or a version of a document.
+We could spend all day thinking of examples.

 Here’s the thing, though, and this is where context and understanding the text is of vital importance: Even if yom should be translated as a 24-hour day in Genesis 1, we still don’t know how old the Earth is based on Genesis 1.
 This is so because the days don’t show up until verse 3.

 The phrase, “in the beginning, God created the heavens and the earth….”
 (Gen. 1:1) isn’t put into the context of a day.
 This first verse in the Bible doesn’t say when the beginning was.
 If you want to take Genesis 1 literally, the heavens and the earth are created before the days even begin.
+Thus, St. Augustine believed that the universe was created all at once, and the days that came after creation were just allegory.

 John Lennox, the Oxford mathematician, wrote a book called, Seven Days that Divide the World.
 The first point he makes in the book is that, “since the initial creation happened before day one, the Bible doesn’t say how old the universe is”.
 (Summarized by Frank Turek)